 – medication to adjust a hormone imbalance

 The breast is made up of two main components, glandular tissue (firm and dense) and fatty tissue (soft).
 The ratio of glandular to fatty tissue in any breast varies from individual to individual and in gynecomastia there may be an excess of both.
 If there is predominantly a diffuse fatty enlargement of the breast, liposuction is the usual treatment.
 This involves sucking out the tissue through a small tube inserted via a 3-4mm incision (see information sheet on liposuction for more detail).
 If excess glandular tissue is the primary cause of breast enlargement, it may need to be excised (cut out) with a scalpel.
 This will leave a scar, usually around the nipple edge.
 This excision can be performed alone or in conjunction with liposuction.
 Major reductions that involve the removal of a significant amount of tissue and skin may require larger incisions that result in more obvious scars.
-Most operations for gynecomastia take about 90 minutes to complete and are performed under general anesthesia, or in some cases, under local anesthesia with sedation.
+Most operations for gynecomastia take about 90 minutes to complete.

 Following the surgery the chest is swollen and bruised for a while and it can be difficult to assess the full effect of the operation.
 To help reduce swelling, patients are often instructed to wear an elastic pressure garment continuously for one or two weeks.
 It is advisable to refrain from exercise for about three weeks and, in general, it takes about six weeks before one can return to completely normal activities.
 The potential complications of the surgery are relatively rare.
 They include inadequate removal of breast tissue, an uneven contour to the chest and reduced nipple sensation.